-Managing the Greater Phoenix water supply
+Managing the Greater Phoenix water supply starting at the watershed

 SRP has been bringing water to the Phoenix metropolitan area since 1903.
 This was before Arizona was even a state.
 But what exactly does it mean to bring water to the Valley?

 By the time it reaches the Valley via canals, Phoenix water has come more than 150 miles from its source.
 Starting high in the mountains, it flows through forests, down rivers, into lakes and through canals and beyond — and SRP is there at every turn.

 Snowmelt is a major source to our water supply, check out SRP Snowtography®.

 We take our job as stewards of the Phoenix water supply very seriously.
 At any given time, we have an 11-year water supply stored in lakes and underground water storage sites.

 Learn more about where Phoenix water comes from